JohnVinyard/music-synthesis/README.md

 ranges

 # Questions
+- Why do I suffer performance issues when training on musicnet (after all features have been cached?)
 - Why do GAN pairs seem to perform so much better on speech than music?
 Is it the amount of variance in the audio.
 Is it a question of consistent loudness or the presence of long silences?